radumarias/rencfs/README.md

 - **Cold boot attacks**: to reduce the risk of this, we keep the encryption key in memory just as long as we really need it to encrypt/decrypt data, and we are zeroing it after that.
 We also remove it from memory after a period of inactivity
-- Please note this project was not audited by any security expert.
+- Please note that no security expert audited this project.
 It's built with security in mind and tries to follow all the best practices, but it's not guaranteed to be secure
 - **Also, please back up your data; the project is still in development, and there might be bugs that can lead to data loss**